catid/oaillama3/README.md

 again replacing the server name and API key with the one from your server.

-If you have multiple GPU servers you can put a HAProxy in front of the cluster if the API keys are the same: Just copy one api_tokens.yml to all the othe rmachines, and restart all the start.sh scripts.
+If you have multiple GPU servers you can put a HAProxy in front of the cluster if the API keys are the same: Just copy one `api_tokens.yml` to all the other machines, and restart all the `start.sh` scripts.
 To set up HAProxy just ask your Mixtral model for instructions. :)

 ## References